Battle of Medina (1812)

-The Battle of Medina took place in 1812, Following the Battle of Al-Safra, Tusun's forces began to deal with Saudi forces stationed in Medina.
+The Battle of Medina in 1812 was part of the First Campaign of the Ottoman–Wahhabi war.
+Following his defeat at the Battle of Al-Safra, Tusun Pasha's forces regrouped and made another attempt to reach Saud's Wahhabi forces in Medina.

 Prelude

 After the defeat at the hands of the Saudis in the Battle of Al-Safra, Tusun Pasha fled with his surviving force, heading towards Yanbu, and fortified himself there.
 Since he had only three thousand fighters out of eight thousand regular soldiers with him, he quickly asked for help from his father, reporting that his defeat was due to disputes between his commanders.
 The loss shocked Muhammad Ali.
 Still, it didn't prevent him from continuing the campaign.

 In 1812, Muhammad Ali Pasha prepared another expedition, with an army of 20,000 men, 18 guns, and three mortars, led by Ahmad Bonaparte.
 Both Tusun and Ahmad marched again to Wadi Al-Safra and successfully captured it without a fight.
 Many of the Arab tribes, such as Juhaynah and Harb tribes supported the Ottomans.